Stealth1993/Telecom/Mod_vs_SNR/README.md

 Code Overview
 adaptive_mod(snr): Function to determine the modulation scheme based on SNR.
 Color Gradient: Uses plt.cm.RdYlGn to create a color gradient for the plot.

+This can be integrated with the SON algorithm of the active networks.